 - 4 ounces almonds (toasted or untoasted sliced)

-For the sponge cake: Heat oven to 350 degrees.
-Line four (8-inch) round baking pans with parchment circles.
+Heat oven to 350 F. Line four (8-inch) round baking pans with parchment circles.
 Alternatively, you can line one (8-inch) round pan with parchment, but you will have to split this cake into four layers.

 Beat egg yolks with sugar until light and lemon colored.
 Sprinkle ground almonds and flour over batter and fold in gently.
 Fold in the egg whites and lemon juice or vanilla carefully so as not to deflate the batter.

 Portion batter evenly into prepared pans.
-For four pans, bake about 10-15 minutes or until cakes pull away from sides of pan and underside is golden brown.
-For one pan, bake 30-40 minutes or until golden on the bottom.
+For four pans, bake about 10 to 15 minutes or until cakes pull away from sides of pan and underside is golden brown.
+For one pan, bake 30 to 40 minutes or until golden on the bottom.
 Cool in the pans.

-Meanwhile, make the Fondant Icing: Place all fondant ingredients in a small saucepan and stir until well mixed.
+Place all fondant ingredients in a small saucepan and stir until well mixed.
 Set over low heat and stir until dissolved.
-Don't let the temperature exceed 100 degrees on a candy thermometer.
+Don't let the temperature exceed 100 F on a candy thermometer.
 If glaze doesn't look opaque enough, add more confectioners' sugar.